Skip to main content

 Planning and Admissions

-Please complete the online application form below and upload with all necessary supporting evidence.
+Please complete the online application form below, review the Home to school transport policy and upload with all necessary supporting evidence.
 Your application can not be submitted until evidence has been provided.

-If you experience any difficulty completing the form online, you can download the SEN application for travel assistance document below.
-Save the completed form and email to [email protected].
+If you experience any difficulty completing the form online, you can download the SEND application for travel assistance document below.
+Save the completed form and email to [email protected]

 Alternatively, you can post it (with supporting documentation) to: